 B. RESTROOMS 1.
 Each person using the restrooms is responsible for its cleanliness.
 Paper goods and cleaning supplies are provided.
 2. No articles of clothing or other gear may be left in restrooms or the clubhouse.
 Items left are left at the owner’s risk.

 C. CLUBHOUSE 1.
 Empty cans and waste material must be placed in proper receptacles.
 The rug shall be swept as necessary.
 2. Pets are not allowed in the clubhouse or on the porch.
 3. The storage room may only be used by those members authorized to do so by the Commodore, Vice Commodore, or Dockmaster.
 4. Smoking tobacco products is not allowed in the clubhouse.
 Smoking tobacco products is not allowed on the porch when there is a Squadron-sponsored event or meeting in the clubhouse or on the porch.
 At other times, smoking on the porch is allowed.

 VII.
 BOAT STORAGE

 The Squadron provides slips for the convenience of its members.
 A slip is a privilege.
 The Board of Directors is responsible for and has authority over all matters relating to slips and the slip waiting lists.
 The Board of Directors delegates some of its administrative responsibilities to the Dockmaster and his or her agents, including, but not limited to the Wet Slip Manager, Dry Slip Manager and the Compliance Administrator.
-The Dockmaster will maintain slip waiting lists for dry slips, wet slip boats under 36 feet, wet slip boats over 36 feet and multihulls, and slip assignment lists, which will be included in the Board of Directors meeting records.
+The Dockmaster will maintain a dry slip waiting list, a set slip waiting list for mono-hull boats, a wet slip waiting list for multihulls, and slip assignment lists, which will be included in the Board of Directors meeting records.